zalanwastaken/guified/README.md

 ```
 ###### The 3000+ lines of code so you only have to write 100

-Guified is a ~~lightweight~~ GUI library for LÖVE (Love2D) that simplifies window management and UI element creation.
+Guified is a ~~lightweight~~ GUI library/framework(depends on how you use it) for LÖVE (Love2D) that simplifies window management and UI element creation.
 With its easy-to-use features, Guified enables developers to craft intuitive and interactive graphical user interfaces without unnecessary complexity. 🚀 Whether you're building a small game or a large application, Guified provides the tools you need to streamline the process.

 ### Why Guified? 🤷
 Guified is a flexible, lightweight framework built for developers who want control without the bloat.
 It gives you powerful tools like a customizable registry, and efficient error handling, while leaving you the freedom to build exactly what you need.
 Guified doesn’t force patterns or hand-hold you through the process—it’s all about giving you the flexibility to create and optimize your own solutions, on your terms.